reuixiy/hugo-theme-meme/README.md

 related | display related-posts | boolean, override `displayRelatedPosts` in `config.toml`, theme only katex | add KaTeX support | boolean, override `enableKaTeX` in `config.toml`, theme only comments | set `false` to disable comments in postSections or set `true` to enable comments in non-postSections | boolean, theme only original | original?
-You can add the following 9 terms if you set `false`.
-The `author` is required, other optional | boolean, override `original` in `config.toml`, theme only author | author of original post | string, theme only link | link of original post | string, URL, theme only copyright | license of the post | string, Markdown supported, theme only website | author’s website | string, theme only email | author’s email | string, theme only motto | author’s description | string, Markdown supported, theme only avatar | author’s avatar | string, URL, theme only twitter | author’s twitter id | string, theme only facebook | author’s facebook id | string, theme only smallCaps | small caps? | boolean, override `enableSmallCaps` in `config.toml`, theme only dropCap | drop cap? | boolean, override `enableDropCap` in `config.toml`, theme only dropCapAfterHr | drop cap after every horizontal rule tag? | boolean, override `enableDropCapAfterHr` in `config.toml`, theme only
+You can add the following 8 terms if you set `false`.
+The `author` is required, other optional | boolean, override `original` in `config.toml`, theme only author | author of original post | string, theme only link | link of original post | string, URL, theme only copyright | license of the post | string, Markdown supported, theme only website | author’s website | string, theme only email | author’s email | string, theme only motto | author’s description | string, theme only avatar | author’s avatar | string, URL, theme only twitter | author’s twitter id | string, theme only smallCaps | small caps? | boolean, override `enableSmallCaps` in `config.toml`, theme only dropCap | drop cap? | boolean, override `enableDropCap` in `config.toml`, theme only dropCapAfterHr | drop cap after every horizontal rule tag? | boolean, override `enableDropCapAfterHr` in `config.toml`, theme only